Documenting cultural events in Cangin, a Noon language of Senegal

 Cangin is a dialect of Noon (Non, None, Serer, Serer-Noon), a Niger-Congo language spoken by an estimated 9,000 members of the Cangin community in the Thiès area of Senegal.
 Other Noon dialects include Padee and Saawii.

-The deposit contains 188 files including audio, video, images, text, Elan files and their metadata.
+The collection contains 188 files including audio, video, images, text, Elan files and their metadata.
 The corpus is composed of two cultural aspects of the noon people:

 a) Divination called “paƴ ” or “payaa” in Noon.
 It is a ritual for the Noon people through which they pray God to intercede for them.